weiliangliu0/weiliangliu0.github.io/_pages/teaching.md

 <!-- <body style="font-family: sans-serif; font-size: 9pt;"> -->
 <body style="font-family: Open Sans; font-style: light; font-size: 14pt;">

-I served as the lead tutor of the following courses at the National University of Singapore for their inaugural offering, during which I delivered weekly tutorials and designed most of the tutorial materials:
+I served as the lead tutor of the following courses at the National University of Singapore and designed most of the tutorial materials for their inaugural offering:
 <ul>
 	<li>IE5005 Data Analytics for Industrial Engineers (Master, 230+ students) -- Fall 2021, Fall 2022</li>
   <li> IE4213/EE4802 Learning from Data (Undergraduate, 60+ students) -- Spring 2021, Spring 2022, Spring 2023</li>